Effects of Hurricane Irene in New Jersey: Aftermath

-In December 2011, it was announced that eight towns devastated by the hurricane will receive more than $28 million from the FEMA's Hazard Mitigation Grant Program.
+In December 2011, it was announced that eight municipalities devastated by the hurricane would receive more than $28 million from the FEMA's Hazard Mitigation Grant Program.
 Wayne, on the Passaic River, will receive the most funding from the voluntary program — $6.3 million to buy approximately 56 homes.
-Pompton Lakes, Little Falls, Lincoln Park, Fairfield and Pequannock will each receive between $2.9 million and $4.1 million to buy out between 10 and 20 homes, Middlesex Borough will receive $1.9 million to purchase about seven homes.
-The homes will be destroyed, returning the land to the floodplain and preserved as green space.
+Pompton Lakes, Little Falls, Lincoln Park, Fairfield Township and Pequannock Township would each receive between $2.9 million and $4.1 million to buy out between 10 and 20 homes, Middlesex Borough would receive $1.9 million to purchase about seven homes.
+The homes would be d, reemolishedturning the land to the floodplain and preserved as green space.
 In January 2012, the governor signed a bill introduced by the New Jersey Legislature in November 2011 allowing the use of state's open space funding for the purchase of homes in flood-prone areas.

 Despite the mandatory evacuations ordered for many parts of the Jersey Shore, the damage and flooding in that area of the state was not as severe as predicted.
 This miscalculation was met with frustration among many coastal residents that were evacuated out of an abundance of caution.
-A year later when evacuations were ordered for Hurricane Sandy, some residents were reluctant or skeptical about the storm's potential and their preparations were more lax.
+A year later when evacuations were ordered for Hurricane Sandy, some residents along the predicted path in New Jersey and New York were reluctant or skeptical about the storm's potential and their preparations were more lax or evacuation orders were ignored.
 This proved very damaging for some as Hurricane Sandy was far worse than predicted.